brettwooldridge/HikariCP/README.md

 PreparedStatement, and ResultSet, so the driver was taken completely out of the equation so that the performance and overhead of the pools themselves could be measured.

-The test was performed on an Intel Core i7 (3770 Ivy Bridge) 3.4GHz iMac with 32GB of RAM.
-The JVM benchmark was run with: ``-server -XX:+UseParallelGC -Xss256k``.
+The test was performed on an Intel Core i7 (2600) 3.4GHz iMac with 24GB of RAM.
+The JVM benchmark was run with: ``-server -XX:+UseParallelGC -Xss256k -Dthreads=200 -DpoolMax=100``.

 ##### In Summary #####
-200 threads ran 60,702,000 JDBC operations each, HikariCP did this in a median of *230ms* per thread.
+200 threads ran 60,702,000 JDBC operations each, HikariCP did this in a median of *191ms* per thread.

 ------------------------------